 The almost inconspicuous Heart Leaved Twayblade (Listera cordata) derives its name from the horizontally-flat, heart-shaped pair of opposing leaves half way up its pubescent (hairy) stalk.
 The flowers (3 to 5 mm long) can vary from white to slight tinges of either green or purple (seen here) and only last from 3 to 5 days.
 The seed pods, which resemble tiny balloons, form quickly after pollination of the flowers.
 At 2 to 4" (5 to 10 cm.), it is one of the smallest orchids and grows in "cold bottom" fens with sphagnum moss areas under cedar and spruce trees near Rein Orchids and Lesser Rattlesnake Plantains.
 Although it is extremely rare, it can be found from early June through mid July.

 The Blunt Leaf Rein Orchid (Platanthera obtusata) is a very small and well camouflaged orchid and one of the few known to be pollinated by mosquitoes.
-Extremely rare, it is found in drier soils close to cold water fens and in proximity to the shade from white cedars, black spruce and occasionally, mixed white birch stands.
-It grows among other acid rich soils of low and trailing plants such as wintergreen, twinflower and creeping snowberry.
-At 2 to 8" (5 to 20 cm.), it has a smooth stalk, one leaf on the ground and 3 to 8 pale green flowers from early to late July.
+Extremely rare, it is found in "cold bottom" soils close to cold water fens and in proximity to the shade from white cedars & black spruce and near trailing plants such as wintergreen, twinflower or creeping snowberry.
+At 2 to 8" (5 to 20 cm.), it has a smooth stalk, one basal leaf wrapped around the stalk and up to a dozen pale green flowers from early to late July.

 The Lesser Rattlesnake Plantain Orchid (Goodyera ripens) has a distinctively different and much smaller dark green basal leaf group with pale, chlorophyll-lacking borders than either the Menzie's or Checkered Rattlesnake Orchids.
 It closely resembles a snake's skin pattern and prefers a much damper "cold bottom" location than these other two.
 At a maximum height of 4 to 6" or 10 to 15 cm., it is the smallest of the Rattlesnakes.
 Small white hairy flowers tinged in green or brownish-pink on a pubescent (hairy) stalk appear from mid-July through mid-August.
 It is found in cool sphagnum moss under spruce or cedar trees and near Twin Flowers, Rein Orchids and Heart Leaved Twayblades.